nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

+* get chatbot to give smaller answers
+* explore using a dedicaed search library instead of raw embeddings-based search

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,
 * document the inner-workings,